webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 {{See_Also_Section
 |Manual_sections==== Exercise questions ===

-* Undo the changes from the fixed positioning example and then change the stacking order between the four absolutely positioned squares so that the grey square is at the back, followed by the blue, yellow and cyan squares in that order.
+* Undo the changes from the fixed positioning example and then change the stacking order between the four absolutely positioned squares so that the gray square is at the back, followed by the blue, yellow and cyan squares in that order.
 (Tip: remove all <code>z-index</code> declarations and start over.)
 * Move the yellow square up and to the right by setting <code>top:-1em</code> and <code>left:8em</code>.
 Then make it appear ''behind'' the <code>#outer</code> element, so that the red border appears across the yellow square.
 * Replicate the three-column layout we created in the [http://www.w3.org/wiki/CSS_static_and_relative_positioning static and relative positioning article] using absolute positioning instead.
 Since it will be impossible to have a full-width footer, you can remove the <code>#footer</code> element, but you are not allowed to change anything else in the markup (other than the link to the style sheet).
 * Modify the layout from the previous exercise to make the navigation use fixed positioning.
 You'll have to remove the automatic horizontal margins on the <code>body</code> element to make this possible.
 Add enough content to the main column and/or the sidebar to make a scrollbar appear, so that you can verify that it works.